business mentorship

 What information do I need to provide to participate in the program?

 The application will ask you to share information about your current farm operation and describe your current business practices.
 We will also ask you to develop clear goals for your farm business and what you hope to receive from the mentorship.
 In addition, we ask that mentees provide us with information about their total area of land in production, volume of food produced, and gross revenue from the current year, as well as the year spent in the mentorship program.
-This allows us to track the impact of the mentorship program, and to celebrate the mentees’ growth.
-If you don’t have systems in place yet to track this, we will help you develop those.
+This allows us to track some immediate impacts of the mentorship program, and to celebrate the mentees’ growth.
+If you don’t have systems in place yet to track this, the mentorship process will help you develop those.

 How can I make the most of the program?